MartinHjelmare/ZEN-Blue-OAD-Workshop/oad_scripts/automation_tool_scripts/README.md

 ### Apotome Processing

-This script will automatically process the acquired ApoTome raw image, show the result and at the same time save the result in C:\ZEN_Output.
+* This script will automatically process the acquired ApoTome raw image, show the result and at the same time save the result in C:\ZEN_Output.

-To change the saving folder, open the script and adjust line 5 To adjust some settings (though these are most general), adjust line 14
+* To change the saving folder, open the script and adjust line 5.
+* To adjust some settings (though these are most general), adjust line 14.

 ### Deconvolution

 This script will automatically deconvolve a z-stack with the Fast Iterative Lucy-Richardson algorithm (100 iterations).
 The result will be saved in C:\ZEN_Output.

-To make adjustments:
+* To make adjustments:
 1. Line 6 for output folder (always use double "\" to indicate subfolder
 2. Line 10 with regards to DCV Parameters

-To change these, open an image, go to Deconvolution parameters, make changes and save in a new czips-file (save in Parameters window).
+* To change these, open an image, go to Deconvolution parameters, make changes and save in a new czips-file (save in Parameters window).
 E.g. this script uses "Lucy_Richardson_DCV.czips".

 This file is stored in (change USERNAME to Windows login name):

-C:\Users\USERNAME\Documents\Carl Zeiss\ZEN\Documents\Processing Settings\DeconvolutionApplication
+**C:\Users\USERNAME\Documents\Carl Zeiss\ZEN\Documents\Processing Settings\DeconvolutionApplication**

 ### Image Analysis

 1. Copy "Analysis_Count_Cells_Active_Image.czmac" into "C:\Users\Public\Documents\Carl Zeiss\ZEN\Documents\Macros"
 2. Copy "Count_Cells.czias" into "C:\Users\Public\Documents\Carl Zeiss\ZEN\Documents\Image Analysis Settings"

-Data is saved in a folder on "C:\ZEN_Output".
+* Data is saved in a folder on "C:\ZEN_Output".
 Before running the script, create the folder and/or rename its location in the macro (line 7).

-The script works on any single or multi-channel image as long as the first channel is the DAPI channel.
+* The script works on any single or multi-channel image as long as the first channel is the DAPI channel.
 Feel free to create your own script and rename the file & location in the macro accordingly (line 9).

-In ZEN Blue Pro/System, enable Automation, open this script in "After Acquisition".
+* In ZEN Blue Pro/System, enable Automation, open this script in "After Acquisition".
 Once image acquisition is finished, it will run automatically and analyze the recently acquired image.

 ### Stitching